johnrjj/audio-fingerprint/README.md

 # audio-fingerprint
-takes a 15 second audio sample and is able to identify it...
-ALMOST DONE!!!!.
-DONT PEEK TILL ITS DONE...IM OUT OF FREE PRIVATE REPOS....WILL CLEAN UP CODE SOON, ITS REAL BAD RIGHT NOW CUZ TABS INCONSISTENT.
+takes a 15 second audio sample and is able to identify it... almost done, subsets of songs are working, need to work on robustness when sets of songs get larger. work in progress, just a passion project when i have free time

+most of the interesting stuff is located in /lib/

 note: if you really want to run it: npm start